exakat/php-dictionary/dictionary/include.ini.rst

 Inclusion, often represented by the ``include`` keyword, is the process to read an external file, and evaluate with the current application for execution.
 It may define new structures, and execute code.

-Inclusion relies on four language structures : include, require, include_once, require_once.
+Inclusion relies on four language structures: include, require, include_once, require_once.

-Inclusion is often hidden in autoload() functions : the code is included class per class, upon request.
+Inclusion is often hidden in ``autoload()`` functions: the code is included class per class, upon request.

 .. code-block:: php